ietf-tapswg/api-drafts/draft-brunstrom-taps-impl.md

     1.2.1 [192.0.2.1:80, Any, TCP]
 ~~~~~~~~~~

-Implementations that support racing protocols and protocol options SHOULD maintain a history of which protocols and protocol options successfully established, on a per-network basis.
+Implementations that support racing protocols and protocol options should maintain a history of which protocols and protocol options successfully established, on a per-network basis.
 This information can influence future racing decisions to prioritize or prune branches.

 ## Branching Order-of-Operations

 Branch types must occur in a specific order relative to one another to avoid creating leaf nodes with invalid or incompatible settings.
 In the example above, it would be invalid to branch for derived endpoints (the DNS results for www.example.com) before branching between interface paths, since usable DNS results on one network may not necessarily be the same as DNS results on another network due to local network entities, supported address families, or enterprise network configurations.
 Implementations must be careful to branch in an order that results in usable leaf nodes whenever there are multiple branch types that could be used from a single node.

-The order of operations for branching, where lower numbers are acted upon first, SHOULD be:
+The order of operations for branching, where lower numbers are acted upon first, should be:

 1. Alternate Paths
 2. Protocol Options